-Finding great people for your organization is no walk in the park (especially in this job market!), so when you do hire someone to join your team, you’re probably hoping that they’ll stick around for a while, right?
+Finding great people for your organization is no walk in the park, so when you do hire someone to join your team, you’re probably hoping that they’ll stick around for a while, right?
 To improve employee retention and cut down on turnover, top employers promote a healthy working environment where employees are engaged and given the training and support they need to be successful – and these retention efforts should start on day one.

 What are we getting at?
 Simple: THE 👏 ONBOARDING 👏 PROCESS 👏 IS 👏 SO 👏 IMPORTANT.

 Sorry for shouting, but really, the importance of a great onboarding program can’t be understated.
 During those first few days and weeks, new employees are learning essential skills, making important connections and developing their understanding of the role they’ll play in your organization.
 More than that, the onboarding period is the time where your new hire is deciding whether to buy in to your company’s mission and values, or to walk away and find something that’s a better fit.